monkjunior/goweb.learn/README.md

     - Send your panics, bugs, or whatever unexpected events to [sentry](https://sentry.io/welcome/).
 They have a dashboard to help you quickly fix them.

+- CSRF protection

+    - We will use **gorilla/csrf**

+    - Generate a csrfToken and put it in hidden field